Watch now: N.C. Folk Festival brings local performers to iconic Greensboro spots

 By age 4, Williams recalls, he was living in the Southmont/Spring Valley area of Greensboro.
 He spent most of his young years at Frazier Elementary and Lincoln Middle schools.

-Thanks to his father — now minister of music, arts and drama at Mount Zion Baptist Church — music long has been a part of his life, Williams said.
+Thanks to his father — now minister of music, arts and drama at Mount Zion Baptist Church — music long has been a part of his life.

 He remembers his father getting a record player, which Williams now owns.
 He liked the music that his father collected — Michael Jackson, Stevie Wonder, Andre Crouch and Earth, Wind and Fire.